-- 13. A critical reflective ability to articulate and explain information through verbal and non-verbal formats in appropriate ways to meet the needs of a variety of audiences. - 14.
-A critically reflective ability to communicate and collaborate effectively as a member of a team and take responsibility for leadership where appropriate. - 15.
-The ability to work independently, to critically reflect and evaluate personal strengths and weaknesses in knowledge, skills and experience related to the sport development, physical activity and coaching environments and take responsibility for continuous professional development. - 16.
-The ability to select and manage information using appropriate digital resources, including the internet, word processing, spreadsheets and other software packages. - 17.
+- 13. The ability to articulate and explain information through verbal and non-verbal formats appropriate to a variety of audiences. - 14.
+The ability to communicate and collaborate effectively as a member of a team and take responsibility for leadership where appropriate. - 15.
+The ability to work independently, to reflect and evaluate personal strengths and weaknesses in knowledge, skills and experience related to the sport

+- development, physical activity and coaching environments and take responsibility for continuous professional development. - 16.
+The ability to select and manage information using appropriate digital resources, including the internet, word processing, spreadsheets and other software packages - 17.
 The ability to organise and communicate information, using established criteria evidencing appropriate proficiency in English language, to audiences in familiar contexts both verbally and in writing (level 4). - 18.
-The ability to organise and communicate information, using a range of relevant criteria evidencing appropriate proficiency in English language, to a variety of audiences in unfamiliar contexts of increasing complexity (level 5). - 19.
-The ability to organise and communicate specialist and inter-related information evidencing appropriate proficiency in English language, using selected criteria, to audiences in complex contexts. (level 6).
+The ability to organise and communicate information, using a range of relevant criteria evidencing appropriate proficiency in English language, to a variety of audiences in unfamiliar contexts of increasing complexity (level 5).